Ex-officer Thao convicted of aiding George Floyd’s killing

 MINNEAPOLIS (AP) — A former Minneapolis police officer who held back bystanders while his colleagues restrained a dying George Floyd has been convicted of aiding and abetting manslaughter.

-Tou Thao, who already had been convicted in federal court of violating Floyd’s civil rights, was last of the four former officers facing judgment in state court in Floyd’s killing.
+Tou Thao, who already had been convicted in federal court of violating Floyd’s civil rights, was the last of four former officers facing judgment in state court in Floyd’s killing.
 He rejected a plea agreement and, instead of going to trial, let Hennepin County Judge Peter Cahill decide the verdict based on written filings by each side and evidence presented in previous cases.
-His 177-page ruling, filed Monday night, was released Tuesday.

-Prosecutors argued in their filings in January that Thao “acted without courage and displayed no compassion” despite his nearly nine years of experience, and that he disregarded his training even though he could see Floyd’s life ebbing away.

-Floyd, a Black man, died May 25, 2020, after officer Derek Chauvin, who is white, pinned him to the ground with his knee on Floyd’s neck for 9 1/2 minutes.
-Bystander video captured Floyd’s fading cries of “I can’t breathe.”
-Floyd’s killing touched off protests around the world and forced a national reckoning with police brutality and racism.
+Floyd, a Black man, died May 25, 2020, after officer Derek Chauvin, who is white, pinned him to the ground with his knee on Floyd’s neck for 9 1/2 minutes as he pleaded for air.
+The killing, captured on bystander video, touched off protests around the world and prompted a national reckoning with police brutality and racism.

 Chauvin, the senior officer at the scene, was convicted of murder and manslaughter in April 2021 and later pleaded guilty in the federal case.
 Two other officers — J. Alexander Kueng and Thomas Lane — pleaded guilty to state charges of aiding and abetting manslaughter and were convicted with Thao in their federal case.

-“The conviction of Tou Thao is historic and the right outcome,” Minnesota Attorney General Keith Ellison, who led the prosecution team, said in a statement.
-“It brings one more measure of accountability in the tragic death of George Floyd.
-Accountability is not justice, but it is a step on the road to justice.”
+Minnesota Attorney General Keith Ellison, who led the prosecution team, said Thao’s conviction “brings one more measure of accountability in the tragic death of George Floyd” while calling on Congress to enact a sweeping police overhaul named for Floyd.

+“While we have now reached the end of the prosecution of Floyd’s murder, it is not behind us.”
+Ellison said.
+“There is much more that prosecutors, law-enforcement leaders, rank-and-file officers, elected officials, and community can do to bring about true justice in law enforcement and true trust and safety in all communities.”

 Defense attorney Robert Paule did not immediately return messages seeking comment.

-The judge ordered a presentence investigation and set Aug.
-7 as the sentencing date.
-Minnesota sentencing guidelines recommend four years on the manslaughter count.
-He will serve his state term concurrent with his 3 1/2-year federal sentence.

-The agreement between the prosecution and defense specified that if the judge convicted Thao of aiding and abetting second-degree manslaughter, the state would drop a more serious aiding and abetting second-degree murder count with a presumptive sentence of 12 1/2 years.

-Cahill based his decision on exhibits and transcripts from Chauvin’s murder trial, which he presided over, and the federal civil rights trial of Thao, Kueng and Lane last year.
+Cahill based his decision on exhibits and transcripts from Chauvin’s murder trial, which he presided over, and the federal civil rights trial of Thao, Kueng and Lane.
 Thao was specifically convicted then of depriving Floyd of his right to medical care and of failing to intervene and stop Chauvin.
+Cahill wrote that he focused on the evidence that pertained to Thao and not on the other officers or their pleas and guilty verdicts.

-Thao told the court that when he and Chauvin arrived, the other officers were struggling with Floyd.
+Thao said that when he and Chauvin arrived, the other officers were struggling with Floyd.
 He said it was clear to him, as the other officers tried to put Floyd into a squad car, “that he was under the influence of some type of drugs.”

 His body camera video showed he told onlookers at one point, “This is why you don’t do drugs, kids.”
 When an off-duty, out-of-uniform Minneapolis firefighter asked if officers had checked Floyd’s pulse, he ordered her, “Back off!”